baal98/SoftUni-Software-Engineering-master/SoftUni-Software-Engineering-master/Programmin Fundamentals/OldExams/RetakeExam-30-April-2017/README.md

 |---|---|
 | 0 0 1 0 2 0 4 0 | 13 |

-# Problem 4 – Worms World Party
+# Problem 4 ï¿½ Worms World Party

 Worms World Party is a game where teams of worms fight each other with various weapons.
 Your task is to register the teams and the participants with their score, and sort out the teams by the total amount of their score.